 ‘I think you’ll have to read the weather tomorrow, Jen.
 There’s a cold front coming up from the south.
 We won’t get away with another recording of Dirk.’

 ‘Not a problem.
 He’s not recovered then?’

 ‘No. He’s got worse according to the doctors.’

 ‘Did they say exactly what caused it?
 I miss him.
 He has a great sense of humour.’

 ‘They reckon it was the heat.
 He just cracked.
 Sad really.’

 I’ve told them that they shouldn’t let him watch the recordings each night, but the doctors think it might help him.
 I’m not convinced.’

 Dirk North watched himself give the evening weather forecast yet again.
 He strained against the strap, giggling hysterically in between mumbling to himself, ‘Fine and hot.
 Fine and hot.
 Fine and hot.
 It’s going to be very fine and really hot.
 Fine and hot.
 Fine and hot.
 It never ends, never ends.
-Hot enough to fry your brains, hahahaha.
-It’s never anything but fine and hot, hahahaha.
-Forever fine and hot, hahahaha…
+Hot enough to fry your brains, hahaha.
+It’s never anything but fine and hot, hahaha.
+Forever fine and hot, hahaha…